 Listed below are examples of the different interview scenarios you may experience.
 Use the information as a guide to help you prepare for your interview – but remember, that some interviewers prefer to use a combination of several interview styles:

-The purpose of this meeting is to assess the skills and personality traits of potential candidates.
+The purpose of this meeting (telephone, virtual or face-to-face) is to assess your skills and personality traits.

 The objective ultimately is to “screen out” those applicants the interviewer feels should not be hired due to lack of skills or unfavourable first impressions.
 The interviewer must also “screen in” those candidates that show promise and could make a valuable contribution to the company.

-Interviewers will work from an outline of points they want to cover, looking for inconsistencies in your CV and challenge your suitability for the role.
+Interviewers will work from a specific list of criteria they want to cover including looking for inconsistencies in your CV and challenging your suitability for the role.

 Your objective during this preliminary meeting is to convince the interviewer that you should be progressed to the next stage.